 FAQ

-Which is the best area to stay in Marrakech for first-time visitors?
+Which is the best area to stay in Marrakech for first-time visitors in summer 2026?

-Is it better to stay in the Medina or outside of it?
+Is it better to stay in the Medina or outside it during summer 2026?

 How far is Gueliz from the Medina?